-RetroFoam of Michigan has more than 15 years of experience installing spray and injection foam insulation in thousands of homes across the lower peninsula.
-Our crews are trained to ensure the cavity where the foam insulation is being installed is full, giving your home the coverage it needs to be more comfortable and energy efficient.
+RetroFoam of Michigan has more than 20 years of experience installing spray and injection foam insulation in thousands of homes across the Lower Peninsula.
+Our crews are trained to ensure the cavity where the foam insulation is being installed is full, giving your home the coverage it needs to be more comfortable and energy-efficient.

 Injection foam can be installed into an enclosed cavity, like exterior walls, without tearing down walls or waiting until your next remodel.

-RetroFoam has the consistency of shaving cream when it is injected.
-Because of its unique nature and composition, this allows the material to flow around any obstacles – water pipes and wiring – without getting caught up to fill the entire cavity.
+RetroFoam insulation has the consistency of shaving cream when it is injected.
+Because of its unique nature and composition, this allows the material to flow around any obstacles – water pipes and wiring – without getting caught up so it fills the entire cavity.

 The Insulation Installation Process

-- To ensure there is no fire stops or no studs that will prohibit the hose from getting all the way to the top.
+- To ensure there are no fire stops or no studs that will prohibit the hose from getting all the way to the top.

 Once the cavity has been completely filled, the holes are then plugged and the siding is replaced.